Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

    ![Azure portal][AZ04]

-1. When the properties page for your database is displayed, click **Access keys** and copy your URI and access keys for your database; you will use these values in your Spring Boot application.
+1. When the properties page for your database is displayed, click **Keys** and copy your URI and access keys for your database; you will use these values in your Spring Boot application.

    ![Azure portal][AZ05]